wangc9/delivery-fee-calculator/REFLECTION.md

 ### ESlint and Prettier

 This is really easy to justify.
 They are the most popular tools for code quality checks.
 I choose to follow the Airbnb guide which in my opinion is quite comprehensive, although I've also found some arguments against using it as it might be an overkill for small projects.
-I'm very eager to learn about how Wolt ensures code format.

 ### Jest, React testing library, and Cypress